Campus Safety & Security Patrol Student Right to Know

 The La Sierra University Campus Safety & Security Patrol (CSSP) has prepared this document to advise present students, prospective students, and employees of policies and procedures, in relationship to campus crime in the community.
 It is the hope of the University and the CSSP that an informed public will make this institution a safe place for all that become a part of the University family.

 The CSSP is a Security Department.
 The Department operates 24 hours a day, seven days a week, and safeguards the campus communities, which include a property, and the integrity of all its facilities.
 The responsibilities of the CSSP include, but are not limited to the following: fire prevention and detection, traffic control, opening and closing of campus buildings, the maintenance of campus peace and order, through aid in the enforcement of state and local laws and University policies, and providing crime prevention programs (described later in this brochure) throughout the year.
 Also included in our department responsibilities is the creation of the Annual Security Report as mandated by the Department of Education and The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
-This Annual Security Report can be found at: www.lasierra.edu/security/cleryact/ A paper copy of this report is always available at the CSSP Department Office.
+View this Annual Security Report online.
+A paper copy of this report is always available at the CSSP Department Office.
 The CSSP’s arrest authority comes from the California Penal Code, Section 837.
 The Department is under the auspices of Student Life and reports to its Vice President.

 Access to the facilities of La Sierra University is granted to all students, faculty, staff, and visitors, during the day and evening hours, when classes are in session.
 Front perimeter doors for each residence hall are secured at 10:30 p.m., every night.
-After-hours, an access card must be used in order to enter a residence hall.
+After-hours, card access must be used in order to enter a residence hall.
 Residents residing in the dormitories only have access to their current residence hall.
 During hours in which the front perimeter doors are open, everyone must enter from the main front door, which is monitored 24-hours a day, by a front desk worker.
 Residents of their current dormitory can use their access cards to enter from any door, with the respective technology.

 The University reserves the right to revoke access, without prior notice, to the facilities being occupied at any time.
 Access to a specific area is limited to specific people with proper authorization—in the form of written permission or oral permission from the proper personnel.
 All students and employees are required to carry, on their person, a University Identification Card issued by the Office of Student Life, or the Office of CSSP, and should present identification when requested by CSSP Personnel.